Boolean ideals and their varieties: Introduction

-We give elementary proofs, without using the Nullstellensatz, and explicit formulas of the one-to-one correspondence between ideals in $\mathbb{Z}_2[x_1,\ldots, x_n]$ polynomials in $\mathbb{Z}_2[x_1,\ldots, x_n]$ and the power set of $\mathbb{Z}_2^n$.
-Explicit formulas for the latter correspondence does not seem to have been examined before in the literature.
+Suppose we are given polynomials $f_1,\ldots,f_m$ in $n$ variables over a field $\Bbbk$.
+The problem of describing the set of $\Bbbk$-rational solutions to the system $f_1= 0,\ldots, f_m = 0$ is one of the crucial problems in computational algebraic geometry.
+In this paper, we study this zero set when $\Bbbk = \mathbb{Z}_2,$ the field with two elements.

+The usual algebraic approach to the problem of finding the number of $\mathbb{Z}_2$-rational solutions is by means of Gr\"obner bases, and a number of papers in this direction has appeared over the last few years, for instance, see \cite{bardet,polybori,newdev, gerdt, sato}.
+Here we present an alternative approach using fine Hilbert series of monomial ideals, and with no use of the theory of Gr\"obner bases.

+We say that an ideal $I$ in $\mathbb{Z}_2[x_1,\ldots,x_n]$ is \emph{boolean} if $x_i^2 - x_i \in I$ for $i = 1, \ldots, n$.
+A \emph{boolean monomial} is a square free monomial in $\mathbb{Z}_2[x_1,\ldots,x_n]$ and a \emph{boolean polynomial} is a sum of different boolean monomials.
+It is well known, see \cite[page 11]{atiyah}, that there is a one-to-one correspondence between boolean ideals and boolean polynomials.
+Indeed, each boolean ideal can be written uniquely as $(x_1^2 - x_1,\ldots, x_n^2 - x_n, f)$, where $f$ is boolean.
+We call such an $f$ the \emph{defining polynomial} of the ideal $(x_1^2 - x_1,\ldots, x_n^2 - x_n, f)$.
+Along with the one-to-one correspondence between boolean ideals and subsets of $\mathbb{Z}_2^n$, we investigate properties of boolean ideals, especially their varieties, but also their standard monomials, in terms of their defining polynomial.

-In Section \ref{sec:algebra} we derive simple formulas for quotients, sums, products and intersections of boolean ideals.
-We also give a family of normal form methods without using the notion of Gr\"obner bases and monomial orderings.
-This approach is totally different from the so called Gr\"obner Free approach in \cite{groebnerfree}, see Remark \ref{remark:groebnerfree}.
+In Section \ref{sec:algebra}, we derive simple formulas for quotients, sums, products and intersections of boolean ideals in terms of their defining polynomials.
+Also, we give a canonical form with respect to a boolean ideal without using the notion of Gr\"obner bases (or monomial orderings).

-In Section \ref{sec:zeroset} we give a complete description of the correspondence between zero sets and boolean ideals.
-In particular, it is shown that the number of elements in $\mathbb{Z}_{2}^n$ that satisfy the equation $m_1 + \cdots + m_s = 0$, where each $m_i$ is a monomial in n variables, equals